This story was originally published by Mountain State Spotlight. For more stories from Mountain State Spotlight, visit www.mountainstatespotlight.org.

 Some landowners have miles of the pipeline already installed on their properties.
 Contractors for Duke and Dominion also cleared trees along more than 110 miles across West Virginia, Virginia and North Carolina, leaving about half of the felled trees on the property.

-“Even if there’s nothing visible out on the land, there’s a public record out at the courthouse that restricts that landowner’s rights and that property’s value,” Howell said.
+“Even if there’s nothing visible out on the land, there’s a public record out at the courthouse that restricts that landowner’s rights and that property’s value,” said Isak Howell, an attorney representing landowners.
 “The easements all prohibit building a structure.
 That means if you want to put a barn there, you cannot.
 If you want to put a house or shed there, you cannot.
 And the company has the right to come onto the property to do what they want.”

 Right now, the future of these easements is an open question, as the energy companies seek approval from federal regulators on a plan to restore the land they already started preparing for the pipeline.